arviaja/docx2csv/docs/usage.rst

-  --format TEXT         Output format: CSV, XLSX --singlefile TEXT     Outputs single XLS file with multiple sheets: True or False --sizefilter INTEGER  Filters table by size number of rows --help                Show this message and exit.
+  --format TEXT         Output format: CSV, XLSX --singlefile TEXT     Outputs single XLS file with multiple sheets: True or False --sizefilter INTEGER  Filters table by size number of rows --delimit TEXT        Changes the delimiter to Your desired Symbol.
+Don't use "" or ''.
+  --help                Show this message and exit.
 ```
 ## Examples